Monday, June 30, 2025

 Over the last few years, I have built some interesting bikes for another customer named Tom, who has learned (the hard way) about the myriad compatibility issues with custom builds.
 He had an old TREK 520 touring frame custom painted in a hue eerily similar to the "Congac" color of my first 10-speed, a Ross Grand Tour II from the early 1980s.

 Tom's intent was to have fatter tires, and in order to clear the frame, he went with some 650mm wheels.
-The front wheel had a hub that can be powered for pedal assist, so the wheels became the priority when we realized that no adapters could possibly lower the V-brakes to a position to provide enough braking power.
+The front wheel had a hub had a dynamo to power lights or charge small devices, so the wheels became the priority when we realized that no adapters could possibly lower the V-brakes to a position to provide enough braking power.
 The only solution was to have someone re-braze the brake mounts lower on the seat stays.

 It was a shame to somewhat ruin the custom paint, but Tom had the affected area covered in black paint, and it blends in pretty well with the brown.
 Yet another new process for me came about when I hooked up a set of Problem Solvers "Travel Agents" to improve the cable travel from linear pull drop bar levers to V-brakes.
 Simply put, the contraption loops the cable around a pulley to provide the correct length of cable travel: